mrucker/mrucker.github.io/_posts/2016-01-04-use-your-words:-tlsd-sections-1-15.md

  * **Induction** -- A logical move in which specific information is used to support a general claim.
 E.g., I have seen 3 white swans -- therefore I'll inductively infer all swans are white.

  * **Deduction** -- A logical move in which general information is used to support a specific claim.
-E.g. All swans are white -- therefore if I see a swan it will be white.
+E.g., all swans are white -- therefore if I see a swan it will be white.

  * **Analytic Statement** -- A statement that is true by definition.
 E.g., all squares have four sides.
-It is possible for this statement to be false, but only if we change definitions of words.
-Otherwise, the statement can only ever be true no matter of what happens in the world.
+It is possible for this statement to be false, but only if we change definitions of the words.
+Otherwise, the statement can only ever be true no matter of what happens in our world.

  * **Synthetic Statement** -- A statement that can be true or false depending on the situation it is applied to.
 E.g., all the swans are white.
-This statement might be true if by "All the swans" I mean the five white swans in my back yard.
-However, if "All the swans" includes a black swan then the statement is false.
+This statement might be true if by "all the swans" I mean the five white swans in my back yard.
+However, if "all the swans" includes a black swan then the statement is false.

  * **Analytic vs Synthetic** -- Structurally there is no way to distinguish between Analytic and Synthetic statements.
 The only way to differentiate is to understand the context in which a statement is made.